ctools/ctools/doc/source/users/reference_manual/ctselect.rst

 interval.
 In addition, any expression following the cfitsio syntax can be used for event selection.

+The circular acceptance region is centred by default at the pointing direction of each observation, but the user can specify a custom direction.
+To obtain in output a valid region of interest (ROI) for subsequent analysis, the requested ROI must be enclosed in the one of the original observation.

 Optionally, ctselect may also apply energy thresholds.
 If ``usethres=DEFAULT`` is specified, ctselect will extract any save thresholds from the instrument response functions, and if they exist, will apply them to the respective